mrichard/generator-marionette/README.md

 Recommends
 -----------------
-The generator is most useful using the --creat-all flag.
+The generator is most useful using the --create-all flag.
 In the example:

     $ yo marionette:compositeview peopleview --itemview personview --create-all